credativ/sqlreduce/docs/howitworks.md

 The first try did not work, but the second one did.
-Since we simplified the query, we restart at top-level to check if the `FROM` clause can be removed, but it is still requried.
+Since we simplified the query, we restart at top-level to check if the `FROM` clause can be removed, but it is still required.

 From `A / B`, we can again pull up `A`: